viktorteren/Seto/README.md

 Part of code is based on PBLib (a fork of MiniSAT 2.2) and NetworkX.

-Tested only on Ubuntu 18.04 LTS
+Tested on Ubuntu 22.04.1 LTS

 # Required software (and how install it):
 - g++